How will the Health Care System Refocus improve patient outcomes?

 Involvement of local communities in decision-making can lead to health care services that better meet specific needs, ensuring that citizens have a voice in shaping their health care system.

-Will health care workers and Albertans be consulted and involved throughout the design and decision-making process?
+Will health care workers and Albertans continue to be consulted and involved throughout the design and decision-making process?

 The Government of Alberta is committed to engaging with health care workers and listening to the input of patients, families, and caregivers across Alberta.
 Health care workers know the most about the system, gaps, and needs that exist.
 Collaboration is crucial to creating a health care system that serves the current and future needs of Albertans.